collab-community/journey-book/journeys/Demilade-Ayoola.md

 - My hobbies include traveling, coding, and playing sports like Tennis and Soccer.

-- I am currently learning a couple of programming languages and using them to build projects to proFfer solutions and solve problems.
+- I am currently learning a couple of programming languages and using them to build projects to proffer solutions and solve problems.

 ## My Journey
 - I started learning coding in June 2021, when I wrote my first "Hello World".